JohnPokorski/AwesomeConfig/README.md

 TO DO

+1: Get menu set up as a seperate file

-1: Impliment dynamic tagging
+2: Impliment dynamic tagging

-2: Seperate menu from config
+3: Seperate menu from config

-3: Build a theme
+4: Build a theme

-4: Update to version 3.5
+5: Update to version 3.5

 Ongoing Work
 - Menu Design